Burn injuries in Odessa — An Overview

 - What psychological harm has been done

-- Your expected, future medical needs
+- Your expected future medical needs

 Burn Injury Lawsuits and Trial Preparation

-If a lawsuit is filed, part of the litigation process is discovery, where both parties evaluate the critical facts, which can help move the settlement process along.
-Both sides ask each other questions in writing and under oath, exchange documents and information.
-Often the parties, after discovery, understand the value of the case and reach an agreement.
+Part of the litigation process is discovery.
+During this process, both parties evaluate the critical facts, which can help move the settlement process along.
+Both sides ask each other questions in writing exchange documents and information under oath.